 Frequently asked questions

-If you are a current NSW public official or an independent contractor to a NSW public authority and you make a complaint to the ICAC as a public interest disclosure, your matter falls within the Public Interest Disclosure Act and it is an offence for reprisal action to be taken against you for doing so.
+If you are a current NSW public official or person engaged to provide services to a NSW public authority (including an empoyee or officer of a corporation engaged to provide services) and you make a complaint to the ICAC as a public interest disclosure, your matter falls within the Public Interest Disclosures Act 1994 and it is an offence for reprisal action to be taken against you for doing so.
 This includes such things as harassment, discrimination and dismissal from employment.

-It is an offence against the ICAC Act for anyone to victimise a member of the public for assisting the Commission - see section 93 of the ICAC Act.
+It is an offence against the Independent Commission Against Corruption Act 1988 for anyone to victimise a member of the public for assisting the Commission - see section 93 of the ICAC Act.

 If you consider you have been victimised as a result of lodging a complaint you should let the ICAC know immediately.

 The ICAC accepts complaints from the general public and from public officials in the following forms:

 - in writing – GPO Box 500, Sydney 2001